chaohanch/chaohanch.github.io/_pages/about.md

     <img src="https://chaohanch.github.io/images/flap_icon.jpg" alt="Project Image">
     <div class="content">
         <h3>Universal and language-specific encoding of speech</h3>
         <p>Speech sounds are organized by shared articulatory and acoustic properties, but languages carve up the shared space in different ways.
 For example, the flap [ɾ] occurs in both English and Korean but patterns with different sounds: with [t] as allophones of /t/ in English, and with [l] as allophones of /ɾ/ in Korean.
-This project tests whether and how these language-specific phonological patterns leave measurable traces in the neural encoding of language-universal phonetic features, a key toward linking neurophysiology and linguistic theory.</p>
+This project tests whether and how language-specific phonological patterns shape the neural encoding of language-universal phonetic features, a key step toward linking neurophysiology and linguistic theory.</p>
     </div>
 </div>